How Can I Eat to Boost My Energy?

-My two favorite endurance athletes are Brendan Brazier and Scott Jurek.
-Most people would be proud to have run a marathon.
-Brazier leads the pack in Ironman triathlons and 50-kilometer ultramarathons, and is as particular about food as a Formula One driver is about racing fuel.
+“My two favorite endurance athletes are Brendan Brazier and Scott Jurek.
+Most people would be proud to have run a marathon,” Barnard says.
+“Brazier leads the pack in Ironman triathlons and 50-kilometer ultramarathons, and is as particular about food as a Formula One driver is about racing fuel.”
 Brazier’s diet is loaded with healthful carbohydrates.
 Barnard goes on to explain that early in his racing career, Brazier found that animal products slowed his recovery after exercise.
-His energy returns quickly with a totally vegan diet, and he is ready to compete again.
+His energy returns quickly with a totally vegan diet, and he’s ready to compete again.

-Foods that score high on the glycemic index, such as sugar, white and wheat breads, white potatoes, and most cold cereals, digest too rapidly and cause your blood sugar to spike.
+Foods that score high on the index, such as sugar, white and wheat breads, white potatoes, and most cold cereals, digest too rapidly and cause your blood sugar to spike.
 Then, as your blood sugar falls, your energy flags and cravings kick in.
 Another reason to avoid high-glycemic-index foods?
 They tend to boost serotonin in the brain, which can make you sleepy.

-A: In addition to sugary and high glycemic-index foods, pay attention to fatty foods.
-You know the slowdown that many people experience after a meal, especially after huge holiday dinners loaded with meat, cheese, and gravy?
-It turns out that animal fats—and any sort of saturated fats—tend to make the blood more viscous, or “thicker.”
-Your blood becomes more like oil and less like water.
-I suspect that is the main reason many people feel tired after heavy meals, and is also why so many people who go vegan notice that their energy increases.
+In addition to sugary and high glycemic-index foods, fatty foods are also problematic.
+“You know the slowdown that many people experience after a meal, especially after huge holiday dinners loaded with meat, cheese, and gravy?
+It turns out that animal fats——and any sort of saturated fats——make the blood more viscous, or “thicker,” Barnard says.
+“Your blood becomes more like oil and less like water.
+I suspect that is the main reason many people feel tired after heavy meals, and it’s also why so many people who go vegan notice that their energy increases.”

-A: I can’t say I recommend either one.
-The main function of drinking caffeinated beverages every morning is to combat the withdrawal that comes from having had them the day before.
-Caffeine withdrawal reduces alertness and mental clarity, and causes headaches.
-A morning cup of coffee simply hoists you temporarily out of your withdrawal.
+Coffee and energy drinks might provide short-term pep, but the main function of drinking caffeinated beverages every morning is to combat the withdrawal that comes from having had them the day before.
+“Caffeine withdrawal reduces alertness and mental clarity, and causes headaches,” Barnard explains.
+“A morning cup of coffee simply hoists you temporarily out of your withdrawal.”

 Energy drinks such as Red Bull combine caffeine (about the same amount as in a small cup of coffee) with the amino acid taurine and other additives to increase alertness and boost athletic performance.
-Whether its effects are caused by caffeine or by its other ingredients is not yet clear, but many people report a withdrawal syndrome very much like caffeine.
+Whether its effects are caused by caffeine or by its other ingredients are not yet clear, but many people report a withdrawal syndrome very much like caffeine.